Welcome to Lyndon Outdoor Orientation Program!

 GREEN MOUNTAIN EXPLORATION

-Don’t be fooled by the name—it was coined by several of the last LOOPers to go on this trip.
 This trip starts in Canaan, Vermont and follows the wilder sections of the Connecticut River as it separates Vermont from New Hampster — ahem!
 I mean Hampshire!
 Run some quick water, see how many bald eagles come out to see you along the river, watch Osprey and Kingfishers spear lunch and dinner or just drift with the current and good conversation.
 This trip covers roughly 85 miles of our water border with our esteemed neighbor and we’ll see it all!
-Don’t let the mileage fool you, it is all downhill to the ocean!!
+Don’t let the mileage fool you, it is all downhill to the ocean!

 We do observe a no cell phone policy during the trip portion of the program.
-Unplugging from the electronic world will give your son or daughter the breather that they need from social media, internet interference and all other kinds of craziness that being constantly tied in provides.
+Unplugging from the electronic world will give your son or daughter the breather that they need from social media, internet interference and all other kinds of craziness that being constantly tied-in provides.
 This means that participants will be able to concentrate on developing relationships with the people on their trip and themselves.
-In case of emergency and you need to contact your son or daughter, please contact Elaine Fournier at 802 626-6418 during regular business hours.
+In case of emergency and you need to contact your son or daughter, please contact Christina Cotnoir at 802 626-6418 during regular business hours.
 Outside those hours please contact Public Safety and they will get information to the correct people.

 Jamie Struck, Adventure Programs Coordinator